 - Key requests must be submitted online using the university key request system.
 Please allow a minimum of five working days to process a key request.

-- Keys may be picked up by the keyholder at Access Services, in the basement of Crawford Hall. university personnel housed in the Health Science Complex need to pick up their keys at the Security Desk in the BRB.
+- Keys may be picked up by the keyholder at Access Services, in the Lower Level of Crawford Hall. university personnel housed in the Health Science Complex need to pick up their keys at the Security Desk in the BRB.
 Keys will be held for pickup for a maximum of 45 days after email notification of availability.
 Unclaimed keys will be returned to the Key Shop and the department will be billed a $25 service fee.

 - A fine of $50 for the first lost key and $25 for each additional lost key signed out to one individual must be paid at Access Services before obtaining a replacement key.
 The department may not cover the lost key fine.